standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Oh well, Mr. Burgess, it wouldn’t be too much on you,” said Mr. Merry.
 “We should see to that.
-{22}It would be all fitting in together for you, you know.”
+It would be all fitting in together for you, you know.”

 Mr. Burgess looked towards the window.